neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 ### Deceit

-In a deceitful communication interactions, the sender increases its fitness at a cost to the receiver.
+In a deceitful communication interactions, the sender increases its fitness at a "cost" to the receiver.

 For example, ***brood parasites*** insinuate themselves into the nests of solitary nesting birds (the "host") (many solitary nesting bird species have not needed to develop conspecific recognition systems like those that have evolved in social species).
 These brood parasites then employ ***deceptive signals*** that trigger parental care by the host parent.